QualiSystems/devguide_source/_shells/8.0.0/customizing-shells.md

 ## Customizing a shell’s attributes

-You can add and modify attributes associated with the shell's root model or with a specific sub-model within the shell.

 Modification applies to attributes that are defined in the shell’s standard.
 To find the attributes defined in the shell’s standard, see the [documentation page](https://github.com/QualiSystems/cloudshell-standards/tree/master/Documentation) of your shell’s standard.
 For such attributes, you can modify the description, default values, possible values and rules.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Note:** You cannot modify attributes **type**, **name**, and any attributes that are associated with the shell’s family as this will affect other shells that use this family.